SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/ios.md

 To start a payment, create a `SwedbankPaySDKController` and call startPayment.
 You can add it to the view hierarchy any way you like, and here we are using the `present` function.
-Note that this function always uses the new CheckoutV3.
+Note that this function always uses the new Digital Payments.

 ```swift
 let paymentController = SwedbankPaySDKController()